SchmidtRichard/React.js/README.md

 ***

-# JavaScript Expressions in JSX & ES6 Template Literals
+# JavaScript Expressions in JSX & ES6 Template Literals Lesson

 We can also insert **JavaScript** code inside the **HTML** inside the **JavaScript** file, and to do it we simply wrap the **JavaScript** inside a set of **curly braces ** `{ }`.
 We can add **JavaScript** expressions inside it (`{Math.floor(Math.random() * 10)}`), however, we cannot write **JavaScript** statement (`if`) inside it.
 The big different between an [**expression** and a **statement**](https://www.youtube.com/watch?v=WVyCrI1cHi8&list=PL-xu4i_QDSxcoDNeh8rx5-pHCCTOg0XsI) is that an **expression** will be evaluated to a value, it ends up equaling something, and a **statement** is actually asking the computer to do some work to evaluate the **statement** and then depending on that **statement** work out something.